-The Cimicidae, commonly refer to as “Bed bug” is a particular type of parasitic insect that survives by exclusively feeding on the blood of warm-blooded mammals, including humans.
-Bed bugs are known to take up residence in mattresses, bedding, clothing, couches, and other upholstered furniture or items, nestling and laying eggs by the hundreds in fabric seams.
-They usually come out to feed at night, which often makes it difficult to immediately detect a bed bug infestation.
-Victims of bed bug infestations often report the following injuries:
+The bed bug is a particular type of parasitic insect that survives by exclusively feeding on the blood of warm-blooded mammals, including humans.
+Bed bugs are known to take up residence in mattresses, bedding, clothing, couches, and other upholstered furniture or items.
+They nestle into their new homes and lay eggs by the hundreds in fabric seams.
+Bed bugs usually come out to feed at night, which can make it difficult to immediately detect a bed bug infestation.

 In addition to injuries, eradication of bed bugs can be an extensive and costly process.
-Victims must usually employ a professional pest control service and often are forced to get rid of possibly infested clothing, bedding, or furniture.
+Victims must usually employ a professional pest control service and are often forced to get rid of possibly infested clothing, bedding, or furniture.
 As you can imagine, replacing such items can be expensive.
 You also may be displaced from your home and forced to pay for temporary housing during the treatment process.

 Landlords are not the only ones who may be responsible for bed bug injuries, however.
 Other common defendants in bed bug cases include apartment complex management companies, hotels, motels, vacation rental companies, furniture rental companies, airlines, movie theaters, and more.
-For example, you may sit in an infested seat in a theater and then take the bed bugs home with you on your clothes.
+For example, you may sit in an infested seat in a movie theater and then take the bed bugs home with you via your clothes.

-Sometimes, discovering the true cause of a bed bug infestation may be complicated, so you should always consult with an experienced personal injury attorney who knows how to handle bed bug cases to make sure you bring a claim against the correct party.
+Sometimes, discovering the true cause of an infestation of bed bugs in Florida can be complicated, so you should always consult with an experienced bed bug lawyer who knows how to handle bed bug cases to make sure you bring your claim against the correct party.

 Additionally, many insurance companies and defendants attempt to minimize how serious a bed bug attack can be and the impact an infestation can have on you.
-A Florida bed bug lawyer can help stand up for your rights and make sure you receive the maximum possible settlement for your injuries and losses.
-You can call us at (386) 777-7777 or fill out our online contact form below for a free bed bug lawyer case evaluation.
+A bed bug lawyer can help stand up for your rights and make sure you receive the maximum possible settlement for your injuries and losses.
+You can call us at (386) 777-7777 or fill out our online contact form for a free case evaluation from a Florida bed bug lawyer.